macrobiotus/ships_and_bugs/README.md

     * committing after running modeling again.
 * ***03.10.2018** - R scripting
    * updated map with newly adjusted mapping script - lot of carp and clutter in there needs to be simplified - saved map - path might still be wonky (output file names)
+   * erased blast results, moved all unused scripts to scratch

 ## Todo